jhucsf/fall2025/assign/assign01.md

 is the difference computed by subtracting the magnitude of the addend with the smaller magnitude from the magnitude of the addend with the larger magnitude.
 The result's sign is the sign of the addend with the larger magnitude.
-Note that overflow is not possible when adding `fixpoint` values with different signs.
+Note that overflow is not possible when adding `fixpoint_t` values with different signs.

 Subtraction of magnitudes can be implemented similarly to the approach